/skills/fuz-stack/references/testing-patterns

 Assertions

 Use assert from vitest.
-Choose methods for TypeScript type narrowing, not semantic precision. assert.ok is the standard guard for narrowing T | undefined to T — don't replace it with assert.isDefined or other methods unless the replacement provides better failure diagnostics without losing narrowing.
+Choose methods for TypeScript type narrowing, not semantic precision. assert.ok is the standard guard for narrowing T | undefined to T — don't replace it with assert.isDefined or other methods unless the replacement improves failure diagnostics without losing narrowing.

 import {test, assert} from 'vitest'; assert.ok(value); // narrows away null/undefined — the standard guard assert.strictEqual(a, b); assert.deepStrictEqual(a, b);

-Why assert over expect: assert methods narrow types for TypeScript. expect chains don't:
+Why assert over expect: assert methods narrow types for TypeScript; expect chains don't:

 // assert narrows — no type error const result: string | Error = await get_result(); assert(result instanceof Error); result.message; // TypeScript knows this is Error // expect doesn't narrow — type error on .message expect(result).toBeInstanceOf(Error); result.message; // Property 'message' does not exist on type 'string | Error'